 - The unification of powers and authorities, in the hands of high-level management, is known as Centralization.
-Decentralization means dispersal of powers and authorities by the top level to the functional level management. - 3.
+Decentralization means dispersal of powers and authorities by the top level to the functional level management. - 2.
 Centralization is the systematic and consistent concentration of authority at central points.
-Unlike, decentralization is the systematic delegation of authority in an organization. - Centralization is best for a small sized organization, but the large sized organization should practice decentralization. - Formal communication exists in the centralized organization.
-Conversely, in decentralization, communication stretches in all directions. - 6.
+Unlike, decentralization is the systematic delegation of authority in an organization. - 3.
+Centralization is best for a small sized organization, but the large sized organization should practice decentralization.

+- 4. Formal communication exists in the centralized organization.
+Conversely, in decentralization, communication stretches in all directions. - 5.
 In centralization due to the concentration of powers in the hands of a single person, the decision takes time.
-On the contrary, decentralization proves better regarding decision making as the decisions are taken much closer to the actions. - 7.
+On the contrary, decentralization proves better regarding decision making as the decisions are taken much closer to the actions. - 6.
 There are full leadership and coordination in Centralization.

-Decentralization shares the burden of the top-level managers. - 8.
+Decentralization shares the burden of the top-level managers. - 7.
 When the organization has inadequate control over the management, then centralization is implemented, whereas when the organization has full control over its management, decentralization is implemented.

-Comparison between Centralization and Decentralization
+❖ Comparison between Centralization and Decentralization Table - 6

-Table- 5 Comparison between centralization and decentralization
+Comparison between centralization and decentralization

-BASIS FOR COMPARISON CENTRALIZATION DECENTRALIZATION

-The retention of powers The dissemination of

-and authority with respect authority,

-ත to planning and decisions, responsibility and

-Meaning with the top management, accountability to the

-Me is known as various management

-Centralization. levels, is known as

-Decentralization.

-Ø Systematic and Systematic dispersal

-Involves consistent reservation of of authority.

-Nu. authority.

-Decisio Commu n nication Making Flow Vertical Open and Free

-Decisio n Making Slow Comparatively faster

-nta Proper coordination and Sharing of burden

-Advanta ge Leadership and responsibility

-of a Lies with the top Multiple persons

-Power of decision making management. have the power of

-Po, decision making.
+Basis for Centralization Decentralization Comparison Meaning The retention of powers and authority with respect to planning and decisions, with the top management, is known as Centralization.
+The dissemination of authority, responsibility and accountability to the various management levels, is known as Decentralization.
+Involves Systematic and consistent reservation of authority.
+Systematic dispersal of authority.

-E 0 0 C Inadequate control over Considerable control Implen ente whe the organization over the organization . g Small sized organization Large sized Best suite for organization
+Communi cation Flow Vertical Open and Free Decision Making Slow Comparatively faster Advantag Φ Proper coordination and Leadership Sharing of burden and responsibility Power of decision making Lies with the top management.
+Multiple persons have the power of decision making.
+Implement ed when Inadequate control over the organization Considerable control over the organization Best suited for Small sized organization Large sized organization

+Summary

 The term management is used to refer to the special body of knowledge and practice as the separate discipline or subject of study in which people can obtain through training and specialization.

 In one sentence management is the art of directing and inspiring people.